Pitfalls in Picking Chimney Crews

 Some bring cracked masonry to the job to support their recommendation to reline the flue.

-Craig Ford, of CF Ford Service in Peekskill, said one of his customers showed him a cracked tan tile supposedly found by the first contractor.
+in Peekskill, said one of his customers showed him a cracked tan tile supposedly found by the first contractor.
 When Mr. Ford ascended the roof, however, he discovered that the liner -- completely intact -- was actually terra cotta.
 There was no tan tile anywhere within the chimney; the supposed evidence was a fake.

 Liners can and should last for decades.
 Some older homes legitimately may need new liners, said Richard Miller of Thornwood Chimney Plus, but beware of companies that claim to carry the required liners on their trucks.
 Chimneys are not one-size-fits-all; liners, usually made of stainless steel, often must be specially ordered to guarantee the proper fit, said Mr. Miller..